 Writing Center Tutors are designated "responsible employees" under the College's Title IX policy.
 That means that, like other faculty and staff on campus, they are required to report to the Dartmouth Title IX Coordinator certain information that they learn while working as a tutor.
 College policy requires responsible employees to to share a disclosure of sexual assault, sexual or gender-based harassment, dating or domestic violence, or stalking including all the details known with the Title IX Coordinator at Dartmouth.

 To learn more about Title IX at Dartmouth and the differences between "responsible employees" and staff and other resources designated as "confidential," visit Dartmouth's Title IX Office website and its page on responsible employees.

 Preparing appropriately for a meeting with a Writing Center tutor is key to getting the most out of your session.
 To avoid complications, make sure you have permission from your professor to seek the help of the Writing Center.

 Tutors are employed to support your learning and your growth as a writer, not just to polish your projects.
 So, while tutors can defintely support you in noticing and making decisions about patterns in grammar, spelling, or word usage, they will only do so in dialogue with you.

 Yes, but please email your tutor in advance to let them know they'll be meeting with multiple students.

 Writing Center tutors are trained as general readers.
 We think all tutors are capable of assisting students with projects, papers and assignments in any discipline.
-However, you can also look for tutoring staff with academic interests that align with your project on our Staff page: Our Staff.
+However, you can also look for tutoring staff with academic interests that align with your project on our Staff page.